portsoc/blur-worker/README.md

 - we pass all parameters to the worker
 - the worker sends the result when done
 - what happens to new blur messages sent while the worker is working?
+- could we simply prevent starting new ones while a blur is already running? (hint: use `el.blur.disabled`)

 ## `3-blur-progress` – add progress bar ([see diff](https://github.com/portsoc/blur-worker/compare/stage-2-blur-worker..stage-3-blur-progress))
 - the worker reports the fraction done with every scan line
 - which means we need to have _message types_ and callbacks

 ## `4-blur-cancel` – make it possible to cancel running blurs ([see diff](https://github.com/portsoc/blur-worker/compare/stage-3-blur-progress..stage-4-blur-cancel))
-- we need to clean up all pending jobs, too
+- we clean up all pending jobs, too
-- could we also prevent starting new ones while a blur is already running? (hint: use `el.blur.disabled`)
+  - this isn't necessary if we disable the blur button while blurring, but other scenarios can have multiple pending jobs